 YVES SAINT LAURENT ($50.00 hardcover, 9780500517604) is a dazzling portrait of the designer and his world of fashion over the last 25 years of his career by legendary backstage fashion photography pioneer Roxanne Lowit.

-I have not received this book yet as it has a release date of Nov.
-4, 2014.
 The subject intrigued me because he defined the 1970s in terms of cool cutting edge fashion.
 An accomplishment I particularly admired is that he:

 He revolutionized women’s evening wear when he introduced le smoking, a woman’s tuxedo, and made couture accessible to a younger generation. ~ From Thames & Hudson website.

 Update: THis Yves Saint Laurent Fashion book past was originally a giveaway.
 The Rafflecopter entry device has been removed and had 341 entries.
 See Giveaway Winners.

 See our original Review of Yves Saint Laurent Fashion Book.

 MMMM Bacon!
 The Big Book of Bacon